patrickhulce/third-party-web/facades.md

 # Adding a new facade to third-party-web

+In addition to identifying entities and products, third-party-web also includes data on available alternative libraries for products known as _facades_.
+A _facade_ is a static element which looks similar to the actual embedded resource, but is not functional and therefore much less taxing on the page load.

 Lighthouse 7.0 includes a new audit to flag third-party embeds (link coming soon) that can be lazy loaded with a facade.
 The documentation lists recommended facades.
 If you'd like to add a facade to the